Combinatorial formulas for arithmetic density: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful to Maurice D. Hendon for advice on convergence of complex power series that strengthened our proofs, and for suggesting the special case of Example \ref{cor1}; and to George E. Andrews for noting a useful correction in an earlier draft.
+The authors are thankful to Maurice D. Hendon for advice on convergence of complex power series that strengthened our proofs, and for suggesting the special case of Example \ref{cor1}; to George E. Andrews for noting a useful correction in an earlier draft; and to the anonymous referee for carefully reviewing our work.